5/3/2023

 speaker

-Carl Johan Bonnevier
+Carl Johan Bonnevere

 Analyst, DNB Markets

-Yes, good morning Marcus and Petter.
+Yes, good morning, Marcus and Petter.
 First of all, Marcus, good to have you back in in good shape again.

 speaker